jmeowmeow/PixieReport/express-progress/tasks.md

 Tuesday intentions:
 - [ ] Preload all doll sets with alt-text descriptions.
 - [ ] Choose naming scheme for pixie set via get layer by name

+Wed 12 Jun 2024 09:18:25 AM PDT

+Deploying was super fun because I got to hit the URL and see it working and I got to share with M.D.
+Hill and others.

+A thought: right now the response for the / and the /compose endpoints are really developer views.
+What would the user view be?
+Other stations nearby?
+What would the navigation be?

+The site, in my imagination:
+* has a landing page
+* has left or top nav - what are minimum ARIA
+* has a pixie builder wizard
+* can support bookmarking or redirection
+* can serve just-the-picture or an image transclusion-as-iframe
+    * can an iframe support javascript or SVG+js doc content?
+* should be kind of usable with different devices: media selectors?

+Right. iFrames.
+The Frame plugin.

+I guess I'll, idk, ask the question in a couple of forums?

+Also, recall that HTTP headers (or meta tags) support content refresh, which was the neat trick behind the Web Slideshow: serving a header which instructed the browser to refresh the view, then serving a Location for the content.
+Can an iFrame have "meta refresh" in it to pull the same trick?
+Saves us a pile of client-side javascript.

+Wednesday intentions: rollover Tuesday
+- [ ] Preload all doll sets with alt-text descriptions.
+- [ ] Choose naming scheme for pixie set via get layer by name

+Thu 13 Jun 2024 09:39:59 AM PDT

+Thursday intentions: rollover Wednesday
+- [X] Preload all doll sets with alt-text descriptions.
+- [X] Choose naming scheme for pixie set via get layer by name
+- [ ] Address which pixie set via params.

 ### Jimp Layer and Pixie Preload breakdown
 - [X] Prototype preloading Jimp resources and mixing with lazy layers.